cmgoffena13/DE-Capstone-Portfolio-1/README.md

 - Lose out on some optimization as each model in the dbt tagged layer needs to complete before the next one can trigger

 ## Airflow Orchestration
 One of the challenges I ran into with this project was the orchestration of all the pipelines.
 If an integration pipeline with one of the APIs failed, I did not want DBT to run and add no data inside Snowflake.
-I ended up using the TriggerDagRunOperator and the ExternalTaskSensor within the dag `main.py`.
-This allowed me to trigger the dags in an appropriate order and use a sensor to ensure integrations succeeded before triggering DBT!
+I ended up using the TriggerDagRunOperator within the dag `main.py`.
+This allowed me to trigger the dags in an appropriate order and ensure integrations succeeded before triggering DBT!

 There is more than one way to do this.
-I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables.
+I could also have setup my DBT run to have custom sensors on the data in the Snowflake tables or used Datasets.
 This is probably a better approach since it decouples and looks at data dependencies instead of task dependencies.

 ## Setup
 I you want to spin up the project itself you'll need a couple environment variables.
 The names are supplied in the `example.env` file.
 You'll also want to create a DBT profiles yml.
 An example file is included: `example.profiles.yml`.